wwivbbs/wwiv/bbs/readme.txt

           not 1 and 0.
 Please change this in CHAT.INI when you upgrade to this version.
 I am standardizing the INI files as much as possible and making 1 set of INI code for WWIV and all utilities to share.
+Rushfan - Renamed WBbsApp to WApplication
+Rushfan - moved attach dir into WApplication
-Rushfan - Started replacing ini_init/ini_get with WIniFile
+Rushfan - Finished WIniFile implementation

 ==============================================================================